 - Successful in establishing and managing a private practice or working as an integral part of a professional team of healthcare providers.

-The MAc program meets the accreditation requirements of the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
+The DAc/MAc Dual-degree program meets the accreditation requirements of the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).

-The Master of Acupuncture (MAc) Degree is awarded to students who complete the entire MAc program in good academic standing and with no outstanding financial obligations to the University.
-The MAc degree fulfills the requirements you need to sit for the National Acupuncture Certification Exam.
+The Doctor of Acupuncture and Master of Acupuncture Dual (DAc/MAc Dual-) Degree is awarded to students who complete the entire DAc/MAc Dual-degree program in good academic standing and with no outstanding financial obligations to the University.
+The DAc/MAc Dual-degree fulfills the requirements you need to sit for the National Acupuncture Certification Exam.